 Manufacturers realized that if motorcycles were no longer going to be a means of economical household transportation, then they damn well better be fun.
 Hastened by Japan’s onslaught of mass-produced, well-made, fast, and affordable machines, the Italian firms of the 1970′s—namely Ducati, Laverda, Moto Guzzi and MV Agusta—kicked their design and production efforts into high gear, and came into the decade swinging.

-Thanks to generous sponsorship from Alpinestars—which incidentally also got its start in Italy around this time—we were able to bring together 20-plus pristine, original-condition motorcycles that collectively define this incredible era.
+This show was curated by Peter Boggia at Moto Borgotaro.
+And thanks to generous sponsorship from Alpinestars—which incidentally also got its start in Italy around this time—we were able to bring together 20-plus pristine, original-condition motorcycles that collectively define this incredible era.

 Special thanks to the owners of these bikes for loaning them to the cause: John Bloy, Robert Machinist, Stuart Parr, Robert Pettinicchi, Eric Lindemann, and Ken Salamone.
 And extra special thanks to director Roberto Serrini for pulling this gem together.

 Here is a recap by photographer Peter Domorak taken the day of the show.

 As a bonus, the mega-talented UK-based Illustrator Mr. Martin Squires sketched up a storm for us for a special show-supplement catalog and limited run poster series—available for purchase in the web store now.

 Ducati 750S (1972-1974)

 Ducati Darmah (1977-1982)

 Bonus: The Benelli 750 Sei